Our guest services provide convenience and comfort for our patients and their loved ones.

 Smith County Memorial Hospital encourages visitors of all ages to be with patients when the patient can benefit.
 We believe family involvement in patient care promotes optimum healing.
 Visitors may remain as long as their behaviors are respectful and conducive to a healing environment.
 All patients have a right to choose who may visit them during their hospital stay.
 The need for the hospital to restrict visitation may occur in medically appropriate circumstances.
 For the safety of our patients, guests and staff, doors to the inpatient area and other critical areas of the hospital are locked at all times.
 When you arrive to visit a patient, please check in at the front desk or nurses’ station to request access.

-Smith County Memorial Hospital is pleased to offer free WiFi for our patients and guests.
+Smith County Memorial Hospital is offers free WiFi to our patients and guests.
 Connect to the SCMHGuest network and use beourguest as the password.
-Patients and guests of patients are welcome to “surf” the Internet.